FiXUnique/Blackjack/README.md

 A simple and easy-to-use Blackjack game plugin for PocketMine-MP servers.

 ## Features
-- Play classic Blackjack with your friends
+- Play classic Blackjack in MCPE
 - Integrate with BedrockEconomy for betting
 - User-friendly inventory menu interface
 - Double down option